NOAA-GSL/ExascaleWorkflowSandbox/docs/quickstart.rst

 Key Concepts
 ------------

-Executors
+Resources
 ^^^^^^^^^

-Executors define where and how tasks run:
+Resources define where and how tasks run:

 - **Local**: Runs on the current machine
 - **HPC**: Submits jobs to schedulers (Slurm, PBS Pro)